-Other (income)/expense, net primarily includes the change in fair market value of our equity securities, the unrealized gains or losses on our available for sale debt securities, including related forwards and derivatives.
+Other (income)/expense, net primarily includes the change in fair market value of our equity securities, the unrealized losses/(gains) on our available for sale debt securities, including related forwards and derivatives.
 Other (income)/expense, net also includes losses on extinguishment of debt and interest income.